muhammad-akbrrr/gold-rush-smartcontract/README.md

-  pub id: u64,               // Unique bet identifier within the round. pub round: Pubkey,         // The round this bet is associated with. pub bettor: Pubkey,        // The address of the player placing the bet.
+  pub id: u64,               // Unique bet identifier within the round. pub round: Pubkey,         // The round this bet is associated with. pub bettor: Pubkey,        // The address of the player placing the bet. pub group: Option<Pubkey>, // The group this bet is associated with for Group Battle.

   // --- Bet Info ---
-  pub amount: u64,           // The amount of GRT bet. pub group: Pubkey,         // The group this bet is associated with. pub asset: Pubkey,         // The asset this bet is associated with. pub direction: BetDirection, // The bet type (Up, Down, PercentageChangeBps). pub claimed: bool,         // Whether the reward has been claimed.
+  pub amount: u64,           // The amount of GRT bet. pub asset: Pubkey,         // The asset this bet is associated with. pub direction: BetDirection, // The bet type (Up, Down, PercentageChangeBps). pub claimed: bool,         // Whether the reward has been claimed.